mwrnd/innova2_flex_xcku15p_notes/Troubleshooting/README.md

 I then tested [3+7](innova2_constraints_ddr4_16bit_byte-lanes-3-7.xdc) and [3+8](innova2_constraints_ddr4_16bit_byte-lanes-3-8.xdc) and both worked.
 Only Byte Lane 1 is broken.
 Bank 68 otherwise works.

 I then tested 64-Bit versions of the DDR4 memory interface without Byte Lane 1 at two speeds, DDR4-1400 (**1428**ps) and DDR4-2400 (**833**ps).
 Both worked!
 Since I do not have access to a schematic I cannot further investigate this Byte Lane issue.
-However, I do not need ECC so having 8GB of working RAM is good enough.
+However, I do not need ECC so having the full 8GB of working RAM is good enough.

 ![DDR4-2400 64Bit No ECC No Byte Lane 1 DMA Throughput](img/DDR4-2400_64Bit_NoByteLane1_DMA_Throughput.png)